U.S., Israel and Arab states to expand cooperation in unprecedented meeting

 Israel’s foreign minister, Yair Lapid, said the countries would strive to make the summit a yearly event.

 The six-way meeting in Israel’s southern desert, dubbed the “Negev Summit,” represents the type of rapprochement the United States has long sought.
-But it also came amid a growing list of tensions between the Washington and its Middle East allies, including the revival of the Iran nuclear deal, mounting tensions between Israelis and Palestinians and a lackluster response to Russia’s invasion of Ukraine from Arab and Israeli partners.
+But it also came amid a growing list of tensions between Washington and its Middle East allies, including the revival of the Iran nuclear deal, mounting tensions between Israelis and Palestinians and a lackluster response to Russia’s invasion of Ukraine from Arab and Israeli partners.

 Arab governments in attendance thanked Israel for hosting but also maintained that it must make progress on implementing a two-state solution for the Palestinians with East Jerusalem as its capital.